Dawson ...

 He was a member of the Conservative Club / a cotton roving carrier [1911] / employed as an under-carder at Derdale Mill.

-During World War I, he enlisted [May 1917], and he served as a Gunner with D Battery with the 150th Brigade Royal Field Artillery.
+During World War I, he enlisted [May 1917] and served as a Gunner with D Battery with the 150th Brigade Royal Field Artillery.

 He died 5th November 1917 (aged 22).